-Encrypt your data with Avast SecureLine VPN for Android
+Encrypt your data with Avast SecureLine VPN for iPhone and iPad

 Data encryption is the act of encoding sensitive data and personal information to protect it against access by unauthorized parties — like cybercriminals.
 Here, we’ll explore what encryption is, how it works, and how it can protect you against online threats.
 You’ll also learn why encrypting your data with a VPN is a surefire way to keep your data safe and secure.

-Data encryption increases the security of your sensitive data and personal information, offering you protection and privacy in an unpredictable online world.
+Data encryption increases the security of your sensitive data, personal information, and metadata, offering you protection and privacy in an unpredictable online world.

 Encryption is just one form of cryptography.
 It is an operational process that uses math and algorithms to encode plaintext more efficiently and in more complex ways.
 People use encryption specifically to prevent unauthorized use of data.